Leo-RASPAUD/elasticSearch-rails-angularJS/README.md

-**Simple rails + angularJS application done an interview** The goal was to have an angularJS frotend (ES6 syntax + babel) and a simple rail backend posting request to an elastic cluster.
+**Simple rails + angularJS application done an interview**<br/>
+The goal was to have an angularJS frotend (ES6 syntax + babel) and a simple rail backend posting request to an elastic cluster.<br/>

-**As the code is public on this repo, I have removed the connection informations so it's impossible to execute the code.**
+**As the code is public on this repo, I have removed the connection informations so it's impossible to execute the code.**<br/>

 - Backend
 > Go to backend folder